MarcusHoltz/marcusholtz.github.io/_posts/2025-08-18-custom-ipblocklist-aggregator-with-geofiltering.md

 # Build geographic lookup tree
 tree = SubnetTree()
-for cidr in us_cidr_list:
+for cidr in us_networks:
     tree[cidr] = True

-# Filter IPs by geographic location
+# Filter IPs by geographic location with O(log n) magic
 us_ips = [ip for ip in all_ips if ip in tree]
 ```